batiyeh/ios-reddit-clone/README.md

 - [ ] Separate Factory into its own module
 - [ ] Add integration tests with mock API responses
 - [ ] Add navigation to go back to the Home page without deleting a search
+- [ ] Add a better default image for text posts

 ## Installation